 How Many People Speak Tagalog, And Where Is It Spoken?

 Along with English, Tagalog is one of the most-spoken languages in the Philippines.
-Its history is inextricably tied to the Philippines and Filipino identity.
+Its history is inextricably tied to Filipino identity.

 How Many People Speak Tagalog